NoLieNoSean/NoNotes/content/Notes/Analysis1_L21.md

 Note: Since all metric spaces are topological spaces, homeomorphisms can exist between metric spaces.

-### Continuous maps on compact sets are homeomorphisms
+### Continuous bijective maps on compact sets are homeomorphisms

 However, If the domain is compact, it is in fact true that a bijective continuous map is a homeomorphism.